 Scientific research born from a TV program

-The complete story of the discovery can be seen at the “Quèquicom” episode called “Desextinció: reviure una espècie”, recently awarded with the Spanish Prismas prize as the best video of scientific dissemination of 2019.
+The complete story of the discovery can be seen in the “Quèquicom” episode called “Desextinció: reviure una espècie”, recently awarded the Spanish Prismas prize as the best video of scientific dissemination of 2019.

 Reference: “Evolutionary History, Genomic Adaptation to Toxic Diet, and Extinction of the Carolina Parakeet” by Pere Gelabert, Marcela Sandoval-Velasco, Aitor Serres, Marc de Manuel, Pere Renom, Ashot Margaryan, Josefin Stiller, Toni de-Dios, Qi Fang, Shaohong Feng, Santi Mañosa, George Pacheco, Manuel Ferrando-Bernal, Guolin Shi, Fei Hao, Xianqing Chen, Bent Petersen, Remi-André Olsen, Arcadi Navarro, Yuan Deng, Love Dalén, Tomàs Marquès-Bonet, Guojie Zhang, Agostinho Antunes, M. Thomas P. Gilbert and Carles Lalueza-Fox, 12 December 2019, Current Biology.